zyx954/TweetsCollecton/README.md

 # Introduction

-A simple script to collect Tweets Based on Tweets ID.
-The samle IDs are in SplitAs9000Folder.
+A simple script to collect Tweets Based on Tweets ID by Python 2.7.

+Automatic waitting the rest time when reach Twitter limitation.

 ## Getting Started

 This Script uses Twitter(http://mike.verdone.ca/twitter/#install ) Module as API.

 ### Installing